They Look Similar, But They're Different Things

 Can You Combine Both?

-Yes — and we do it often.
+Yes – and I do it often.
 A company website that presents the business (SEO, marketing), alongside a customer portal or internal dashboard that handles specific processes.
 Both built in the same technology (React, Next.js), sharing design, authentication, and infrastructure.
 Why Next.js?
-We explain in Why Next.js for Business Websites.
+I explain in Why Next.js for Business Websites.

 How to Decide